 Unfortunately, like many government services, government-funded rehab services generally have long waiting lists, lots of paperwork, and a long list of eligibility requirements.
 When it comes to addiction, treatment needs to be readily available, according to the National Institute on Drug Abuse (NIDA).
 They say, “Potential patients can be lost if treatment is not immediately available or readily accessible.”
 Because government services can take longer to qualify for, people struggling with a SUD may see that as a barrier to treatment and stop seeking help.

 Eligibility generally depends on a variety of factors and can change depending on the state you’re in and the treatment centers that you are considering.
 However, certain people may have priority over others if they meet certain qualifications.
-If you meet one or more of the following qualifications, it may be easier for your to qualify for state or federal rehab:

 If you are interested in government-assisted rehabilitation, you will need to provide information and documentation as per their specific requirements.
 Generally, this will involve showing proof of citizenship and, for state facilities, proof that you are the resident of that state.
 You will also have to go through an assessment to show that you meet the criteria for having a substance use disorder that requires addiction treatment.
 If you have Medicare or Medicaid, you will be able to use it at a government-funded facility.